 General Visitation Guidance

-Visitation can be conducted through different means based on a facility's structure and clients/residents' needs as well as COVID-19 vaccination status.
+Visitation can be conducted through different means based on a facility's structure and clients/residents' needs.
 Visitation can be conducted in resident rooms, dedicated visitation spaces, and outdoor areas.
 Facilities should communicate infection prevention and control (IPC) requirements to visitors.
+Visitors, residents, and HCP must also continue to follow current CDPH Masking Guidance to protect themselves and others.

 The following recommendations mitigate the risk of COVID-19 transmission and are consistent with current CDC guidance for congregate settings such as ICF/DD-H-N-CN.
 These recommendations should be followed except where they prevent a necessary accommodation.

-- Screen and triage all visitors, regardless of their vaccination status, upon entry to the facility in accordance with current CDC guidance for signs and symptoms of COVID-19 and/or exposure within the prior 14 days to another person with COVID-19.
+- Screen and triage all visitors, upon entry to the facility in accordance with current CDC guidance for signs and symptoms of COVID-19 and/or exposure within the prior 14 days to another person with COVID-19.

-- All visitors, regardless of their vaccination status, must wear a well-fitting face mask (medical mask, also called surgical masks or double masking is recommended) upon entry and at all times while in the facility unless eating or drinking and perform hand hygiene.
+- All visitors must wear a well-fitting face mask (medical mask, also called surgical masks or double masking is recommended) upon entry and at all times while in the facility unless eating or drinking and perform hand hygiene.

 - Visits should be conducted with an adequate degree of privacy and should be scheduled at times convenient to visitors (e.g., outside of regular work hours).

-- All visitors, regardless of their vaccination status, must follow physical distancing guidelines and maintain at least 6 feet distance from other visitors from different households, as well as from facility staff and clients/residents; circumstances when visitors may interact without physically distancing from the client/resident they are visiting are outlined below.
+- All visitors must maintain physical distancing from other visitors from different households, as well as from facility staff and clients/residents; circumstances when visitors may interact without physically distancing from the client/resident they are visiting are outlined below.

 Additionally, for facility/staff: